-Hi, I'm Jenny Garner.
+Hi, I'm Jenny Gamer.
 As long as I can remember, I was interested in how your body works to heal.
 As an alternative medicine provider, people often come to me once they have exhausted all other avenues.
 And, all too often, I hear the comment, "I wish I had come to you sooner."

 At Pivotal Point Oriental Medicine in Faribault, I will work with you to figure out what may be causing your health issues and find natural solutions to fix them.

 I believe in the unity and balance of the universe, which includes our environment and our health, which the practice of Traditional Chinese Medicine defines and supports.

 For over fifteen years I have practiced Traditional Chinese Medicine, or TCM—a 5,000 year old medical system based on using the laws of nature to understand the inner workings of the human body.
 Used by one-fourth of the world’s 7 billion people, TCM is based on the idea that everything in nature seeks harmony and balance.
 When there is disharmony or unbalance, there is illness.

 Like the universe, the world, and life itself, your health is like a constant battle between opposites: yin and yang, heat and cold, joy and sadness.
 Too much or too little or one or the other upsets the balance of this delicate dance, and can block the flow of qi (pronounced “chee”), the vital energy that animates all.
 TCM differs from western medicine in that it treats the whole person, rather than just trying to control symptoms.

 I hold M.Om degree, L.Ac licenture, and Dipl.Chinese Herbology and Dipl.
 Acupuncture board certifications, which means that I am qualified and licensed to help restore health using aspects of TCM including acupuncture, herbal therapy, dietary therapy and bodywork.